Reinforcement Learning with Dual-Observation for General Video Game Playing: RL with Dual-observation

-The interaction of \emph{Arcane} (in the dashed box) with the environment is shown in Figure \ref{fig:imageprocessing}. \emph{Arcane} processes the screenshot of game screen into two observations, a global one and a local one, and then encodes them with tile-vector encoding and one-hot matrices which are later used as inputs of network. \emph{Arcane} is trained with deep Q-network (DQN) and outputs the Q-values for actions.
-Either a deterministic policy or a stochastic one can be used by \emph{Arcane} for determining the action to play.
-These components are described below and illustrated in Figure \ref{fig:structure}.
+As previously reported in Section \ref{sec:ranking}, no significantly effective entry has been reported in the GVGAI Learning Competition editions.
+The only well-performing ones are the baseline agents, \emph{xybb} and \emph{Arcane}, in the 2020 and 2021 editions, respectively.
+Those two agents are instantiations of our proposed RL agent with dual-observation and tile-vector encoding detailed in this section.

-It's worth mentioning that the work of \cite{ye2020rotation}, which has some similarities with ours, only used the raw image of either the global or the local observation as input.
-Arcane uses both inputs simultaneously and adapts the structure of network to take tile-vector encoded observations as inputs. \cite{kostrikov2020image} and \cite{laskin2020reinforcement} used image transformation as a data augmentation technique during training, but their agents were trained and tested on identical game levels.
+The agents submitted to the 2017--2020 competition editions used the raw screenshots of the whole game screen as a single input~\cite{perez2019general}.
+Under the assumption that local information has a higher chance of remaining invariant across different levels, we design a dual-observation as the input to RL agents (``DORL'' for short) that makes use of the local information during training and test.
+DORL is illustrated in Fig. \ref{fig:structure}.
+DORL processes the screenshot of the game screen into two observations (cf. Section \ref{sec:obs}), a global one and a local one, and then encodes them with tile-vector encoding and one-hot matrices (cf. Section \ref{sec:encoding}), which are later used as inputs of the learning model (cf. Section \ref{sec:network}).
+DORL can be implemented with various learning algorithms.
+When using DQN, either the deterministic policy or the stochastic one can be used by DORL for determining the action to play (cf. Section \ref{sec:decision}).
+Section \ref{sec:novelty} clarifies the novelty of this work.